compsocialscience/summer-institute/2020/rutgers/apply.md

 ---

 Participation is restricted to Ph.D. students, postdoctoral researchers, and untenured faculty.
-About 20 participants will be invited.
-We welcome applicants from all backgrounds and fields of study, especially applicants from groups currently under-represented in computational social science.
+We welcome applicants from all backgrounds and fields of study, and especially encourage applicants from groups currently under-represented in computational social science.
 We are also especially interested in applicants whose research seeks to contribute to social progress (broadly conceived), particularly research related to the study of race, gender, sexuality, or systemic social and economic inequality.
-Preference will be given to applicants from Rutgers and nearby institutions in order to help build a regional community of computational social science researchers, but all applications will be given consideration.
+All applications will be given consideration.
 <br />

 <br />